Relief Measure: Conditional waiver of surcharges for instalment settlement of demand notes for the Year of Assessment 2018/19

 - Enquiry Hotline 187 8033;

-- Designated Post box for applications by mail (P.O.
+- Designated Post Box for applications by post (P.O.
 Box 28497, Gloucester Road Post Office, Hong Kong)

-The IRD pledges to reply to the applicants within 21 working days after receipt of the application.
+The IRD pledges to reply to the applicants within 21 working days after receipt of the applications.